detijonlushaj/Computergrafik-1/README.md

 >   > - plus
 >   > - minus

-A right click in the scene will created a picking ray.
+A right click in the scene will create a picking ray.
 All Intersections with the objects will be marked with a red cube.
-In Addition all AABB-Boxes of the objects will be marked with a green cube.
+In Addition, all AABB-Boxes of the objects will be marked with a green cube.

 > - a: show AABB-Box of selected object

-The blue object in the center is the object in object coordinates placed in the scene and the blue ray projected from the scene to the object coordinates of the selected object.
+The blue object in the center is the object in object coordinates placed in the scene and the blue ray projected from the scene (in world coordinates) to the object coordinates of the selected object.